LYNCH·LLP

 • How many art units does this examiner cover?

-No. This is a historical aggregate across multiple art units and is not a prediction of any specific application.
+No. This record describes past outcomes across hundreds of decided applications and is not a prediction of any specific application's outcome.

 ◈ RESPONDING TO AN OFFICE ACTION